 And isn’t that really just about everybody?
 Because none of us really ‘fit’, it’s just that a large percentage of people do everything they can to fit in with what they think is ‘acceptable’ and that, to me, is almost as sad as those who don’t even try going through the bullying they often do.

 As for Stockholm Noir and who they are?
 Your guess is as good as mine.

 Their Facebook page has minimal information, their website is nothing but links to their social media, which doesn’t have any information on it either, and I didn’t find much on them with a cursory search on Google.

 And, at the risk of going off on a rant, why do so many European artists do this?
 (As I’m assuming they’re European?)
 Make it as difficult as possible to find any information when you want to promote their work, up to and including not even writing a basic bio for their website?

 They do themselves an horrendous disservice, especially against American and British artists who are often masters of promotion.

 Because if I have to spend half an hour trolling through Google just to find three sentences about who they are and where they’re from, chances are with most artists most of the time I won’t bother.
 I’m just too busy.
 And then they lose a chance of having their music promoted.

 Rant over.
 But it’s irritating.

 Do watch and listen to Stockholm Noir’s ‘Boy Like A Girl‘ ft.
 Ofelia, though.
 It’s a beautiful song and a lovely video.
-You can also pick up the track on Amazon.

 And eventually Stockholm Noir, whoever they are, will probably get with the program.
 Just not this week.